Nicholas was appointed Silk in March 2019.

 - Advising a Magic Circle firm as to the correct manner to amend its internal policies to address holiday pay in the context of Permanent Health Insurance;

 - Acting on behalf of a former desk head of an international financial institution in his claim of whistleblowing and disability discrimination.
 The Claimant seeks a career long loss of in excess of £13 million;

 - Appearing in defence of an 8 day claim for whistleblowing dismissal on behalf of an international financial institution.
 The Claimant sought damages of £2.3 million reflecting a career long loss.
-The decision of the Employment Tribunal was successfully defended on appeal where the EAT clarified the scope of the Jhuti principle.
-A further appeal was successfully defended before the Court of Appeal on the issue of separability and Protect have been permitted to intervene.
-The Claimant is now seeking permission to appeal to the Supreme Court;
+The decision of the Employment Tribunal was successfully defended on appeal where the EAT clarified the scope of the Jhuti A further appeal was successfully defended before the Court of Appeal on the issue of separability and Protect were permitted to intervene.
+The Claimant’s application for permission to appeal to the Supreme Court was refused;

 - Appearing a ‘test case’ on behalf of in excess of 850 ‘Just Eat’ couriers seeking to establish their employment/worker status which is listed for 20 days;